JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 Consider the previous vault, an initial XAH diposit with $10 value and a 5 XAI USD loan issued ($50 loan).
 Let's say XAH price falls to the point that the initial position has now a $5'8 value, which results in a 116% collateralization ratio.
 That means the collateralization is bellow 117% and for that reason the vault can be taken over.

-In Loan-to-Value (LTV) terms, an initial loan with 50% the value of the collateral.
+In Loan-to-Value (LTV) terms: loan amount divided by XAH value collateralized and the result multiplied by 100.
+Result: an initial loan at 50%.
 The position gets liquidated if the LTV ratio goes just above 83%, so a 33% secure margin from the initial position is enforced by the protocol.

 For demostration purposes we will create 2 different examples, so we will create 2 similar hooks, one that works with an oracle that reproduces different hypothetical market conditions regarding XAH price, and another one that works with an oracle that follows current XAH price.